instantdb/instant/client/www/pages/docs/users.md

 Notice also that the `profiles` namespace has a `nickname` property.
 You may be wondering why we didn't add this directly to the `$users` namespace.
 This is because the `$users` namespace is read-only and we cannot add properties to it.
-So if you want to add additional properties to a user, you'll need to create a new namespace and link it to the `$users` namespace.
+If you want to add additional properties to a user, you'll need to create a new namespace and link it to `$users`.

 ```javascript
 // Use the Instant CLI tool to create an app with this schema!